-What Is Sendinblue?
+What Is Brevo?

-Sendinblue is an all-around digital marketing solution.
+Brevo (formerly Sendinblue) is an all-around digital marketing solution.
 While our focus here will be on its tools for improving email delivery, it also offers a popular email marketing service.
 Both services can be set up from the same account.

-In order to use Sendinblue effectively, you’ll need to have an email address associated with a domain that you own.
+In order to use Brevo effectively, you’ll need to have an email address associated with a domain that you own.
 Email addresses such as @gmail.com, @yahoo.com, etc., are not recommended for use with this mailer.

 Note: For more information about supported mailers, please see our complete guide to mailers in WP Mail SMTP.

-Activating Your Sendinblue Account
+Activating Your Brevo Account

 After you fill out all the required fields, you’ll be able to choose a plan.
 We’ll be using the Free option, but the setup process will be the same regardless of which one you select.